M Search · Compensation Intelligence Report

 Texas (Austin / Dallas / Houston)At market or −5%Growing hub · High quality candidates · More flexible on structure

-Ohio / Midwest flyover−5 to −10%Willing to travel extensively · VP-level candidates available well below national base averages
+Ohio / Midwest flyover−5 to −10%Willing to travel extensively · VP-level candidates available below national base averages

 Remote is table stakes